 Mobile game apps are a weird culture right now.
 Some refer to them as games and many others as mobile games.
 Some even call them game apps.
 We don’t judge.
 We already have a list for the best Android games and best free Android games.
 You can find links to those just below this paragraph.
 So what are we going to do with this list?
-Well, there are different types of mobile games.
+It’s quite simple, really.
+We wanted to highlight some excellent games that simply wouldn’t work on any platform.
+All of these games take excellent advantage of things only phones have.
+No other gaming platform has a touch screen and an accelerometer as well as Bluetooth, GPS, and the ability to play in two different orientations.
+Some developers simply leverage these things better than others.
+Here are the best game apps for Android!

 Halfbrick Studios games